chef/automate/components/docs-chef-io/content/automate/monitoring.md

 [\[edit on GitHub\]](https://github.com/chef/automate/blob/master/components/docs-chef-io/content/automate/monitoring.md)

-## Overview

-The `/status` endpoint is an authenticated API endpoint for users who want to monitor their Automate installation by connecting to an http endpoint.
+Use the authenticated https endpoint `/status` to monitor your Chef Automate installation.

-## Checking the status endpoint
+## Checking the Status Endpoint

 The authenticated endpoint `/status` provides status for the overall Chef Automate installation as well as its component services.
 When all Chef Automate component services are up, `/status` returns a response code of 200.
 Otherwise, `/status` returns 500.
 The status of a service can be `OK`, `UNKNOWN`, or `CRITICAL`.

-To use `/status`, set up an authentication token that can be used with your monitoring system by following the steps below:
+To use `/status`, set up an authentication token for use with your monitoring system by following the steps below:

 1. Generate a token: